A logarithm law for nonautonomous systems fastly converging to equilibrium and mean field coupled systems: A logarithm law in the nonautonomous case

 then we have $\underset{n\rightarrow \infty }{\lim }\frac{Z_{n}}{E(Z_{n})} =1, $ $\mu -$almost everywhere. \end{proof}

 We will use the last Lemma to prove a proposition which will be an intermediate step in proving Theorem \ref{main}.

-\begin{proposition} Let $(X,T_{i})$ be a sequential nonautonomous system, let $\mu _{0}\in PM(X)$ as above and suppose there is $\mu \in PM(X)$ towards $g\mu_i$ converges at a superpolynomial speed as in \eqref{sp}.
+\begin{proposition} Let $(X,T_{i})$ be a sequential nonautonomous system, let $\mu _{0}\in PM(X)$ as above and suppose there is $\mu \in PM(X)$ such that for each $g\in Lip(X)$, every $g\mu_i$ converges uniformly to $\mu$ at a superpolynomial speed as in \eqref{sp}.
 Let us consider a target point $y\in X$ such that assumption \eqref{preimage} is satisfied.
 Then the equality

 holds for $\mu _{0}$ almost every $x$. \end{proposition}

 This proposition is of independent interest since directly establishes the logarithm law.
 However the assumption required (see \eqref{sp}) may look quite technical and difficult to verify.
 For this we decided to state the main result in the form shown at Theorem \ref{main}, whose assumptions are more similar to what is expected to be established in concrete examples, where the maps involved are already known to satisfy some regularization (Lasota Yorke) inequalities on certain functional spaces, and some convergence to equilibrium properties.